 Is this a dystopia?

 It's post-collapse hopepunk.
 World rebuilding after bad science nearly ended everything.
-The story asks: Can we learn from our mistakes?

 No. It's sci-fi in setting, but a fable at heart.
 Focused on people, not technology.